About Southern Kitchen

 We created Southern Kitchen to share the stories, recipes and heritage of Southern food and culture in today’s South; the South that praises locally-made, rejoices in diversity and revels in finding the perfect balance of traditional and modern.
 Everything Southern has a story, and many of those stories take place around the kitchen — whether that’s the actual kitchen, the porch kitchen or the backyard kitchen.

 Southern Kitchen is based in Atlanta, Georgia, and is focused on delivering the best in eating, drinking and entertaining.
 We celebrate the chefs who are redefining what it means to “cook Southern.”
 We drink cocktails made from Southern spirit companies.
 We help you throw authentic oyster roasts and low country boils.
-At the hub of it all is our recipe database, a carefully curated and expansive collection of recipes that we are continuously testing, improving and growing (with your help, of course.)
+At the hub of it all is our recipe collection, a carefully curated and expansive collection of recipes that we are continuously testing, improving and growing (with your help, of course.)

 Through inspirational and educational storytelling, we showcase the craftsmen and artisans who share our dedication to authentically beautiful and useful kitchen and home goods.